Azure/autorest.typescript/test/integration/generated/pagingNoIterators/README.md

 ### PagingNoIteratorsClient

-`PagingNoIteratorsClient` is the primary interface for developers using the PagingNoIteratorsClient library.
+`PagingNoIteratorsClient` is the primary interface for developers using the PagingNoIterators client library.
 Explore the methods on this client object to understand the different features of the PagingNoIterators service that you can access.